Top Media Entrance Exams: Pattern and Preparation tips

-With demand in Media and Journalism, a lot of institutes have come up with various undergraduate and postgraduate programmes in the field.
-Admission to these programmes across institutes is through an entrance exam, which differ from institute to institute and mostly consists of language, aptitude, and general knowledge.
+With demand in Media and Journalism, a lot of institutes have come up with various undergraduate and postgraduate programs in the field.
+Admission to these programs across institutes is through an entrance exam, which differs from institute to institute and mostly consists of language, aptitude, and general knowledge.
 Careers360 lists top media entrance exams with their exam pattern and a few preparation tips to support the test aspirants.

 Journalism Hindi/English (9 am to 11 am),

 Radio & TV Journalism (12 noon to 2 pm) and

 Advertising & Public Relations (3 pm to 5 pm)